BitcoinDesign/Guide/guide/daily-spending-wallet/receiving.md

 ## Received payment

 Once a payment is received it should be clearly indicated to the user and their balance should be updated.
 Ensure fees charged, if any, are clear to the user when viewing the payments details.
-More information on presenting payment history on our [activity]({{ '/guide/daily-spending-wallet/activity/'| relative_url }}) page.
+Find more information on presenting a payment history on our [activity]({{ '/guide/daily-spending-wallet/activity/'| relative_url }}) page.

-The option to share a receipt that the payment has been received with the sender should be available and easily shared.
+The option to save and share a receipt should be readily available.

 <div class="image-slide-gallery">